+- testing of purchase and income systems;

+- payroll checks and testing;

+- · checking of control accounts

-- testing of payroll systems; - · testing of purchase systems; - testing of control accounts and bank reconciliations; and - review of capital schemes and associated capital transactions.
+- · checking of bank reconciliations; and

+- review of capital schemes and associated financial transactions.

-On a quarterly basis, reports are presented to the Board of Trustees, through the Finance & Resources subcommittee, on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
+On a quarterly basis, reports are presented to the Board of Trustees, through the Finance & Resources Sub-Committee, on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
 During the year, a schedule of work was delivered as planned and there were no significant findings resulting from the work undertaken.